kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-05-reconnect-runtime-agent-with-compass.md

 ---
-title: Reconnect Runtime Agent with Compass
+title: Reconnect Runtime Agent With Compass
 ---

 This tutorial shows how to reconnect Runtime Agent with Compass after the established connection was lost.